Quimeras at Sadler’s Wells Theatre

 The show was split in two by its interval and, though technically “theatre”, involved little-to-no narrative, instead presenting a series of musical and dance-based vignettes loosely united in exploring Afro-Hispanic fusion.
 On display were the desperately virtuosic guitar solos of Paco Peña, a subtle patchwork of Flamenco and West African music, and some of the finest and most well schooled dancers from both camps.
 Though he effortlessly fuses passionate romance with mind-numbing skill like few can, the dancers ultimately usurp Peña’s role.
 In either case, this show displays some amazing skills from both sides of the Sahara and some of the finest entertainment currently on stage.
 A pure and musical patchwork of contrasting cultural high watermarks from Spain and West Africa, this show is a chimera that’s tough to resist.

-Quimeras is on at the Sadler’s Wells Theatre until 13th July, for further information or to book visit here.
+Quimeras is at Sadler’s Wells Theatre until 13th July 2013.
+For further information or to book visit the theatre’s website here.